Desigveloper/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 3-strspn.c: A function that takes two arguments: a string s to search and a string accept containing the characters to match.
 It iterates over each character in s and returns an unsigned integer representing the number of bytes in the initial segment of s which consist only of bytes from accept.

+4-strpbrk.c: A function that takes two arguments: a string s to search and a string accept containing the bytes to match.
+It iterates over each character of s and returns a pointer to the byte in s that matches one of the bytes in accept, or NULL if no such byte is found.